Specification

 2. Value formatting — transform the value for human readability.
 Same suffix matching as key stripping (lowercase or uppercase only):

 Type constraints: _bytes and _epoch_* require integer values. _usd_cents, _eur_cents, _jpy, and _{code}_cents require non-negative integers.
 Duration, Bitcoin, and _percent suffixes accept any number.
 When the value type doesn’t match, formatting falls through to the raw value with the original key preserved.
+An integral-valued float counts as an integer for the integer-required suffixes (3.0 is treated as 3): a JSON number’s value, not its lexical form, decides, because JavaScript cannot distinguish 3 from 3.0 after parsing.

 Key ordering